sa-ne/openshift-github-actions/README.md

 ### remove-kubeadmin-user

-Removes the kubeadmin user, sets htpasswd as oauth and uses the OC_USER and OC_PASSWORD secrets to configure a new user.

 **This job still needs to be tested**

+- Removes the kubeadmin user
+- Sets htpasswd as oauth
+- Uses the OC_USER and OC_PASSWORD secrets to configure a new user.

 ---